 In the Train Museum (OPEN DAILY 10AM-5PM):

-- All exhibit push buttons have been replaced by motion sensitive touchless switches
+- Many exhibit push buttons have been replaced by motion sensitive touchless switches

 One way directional pathways – follow the arrows and signsThe museum is no longer one-way directional